 ...and Health Disparities Month, and for other purposes.

-This resolution was introduced in a previous session of Congress and was passed by the Senate on October 3, 2002 but was never passed by the House.
 The text of the bill below is as of Oct 3, 2002 (Passed the Senate (Engrossed)).

 SCON 139 ES